Maternity Voices Partnership

 - Ensure that local women and their family are involved in shaping the future of local maternity services and leading innovation through a co-production model.

-Our MVP is independently chaired and co-chaired by two local mums of 2, Rachael and Melissa, whose role it is to hold our MVP to account.
-Rachael and Melissa independently and impartially challenge the MVP to ensure that the work undertaken by the group not only achieves the objectives of Better Births, but also makes sure that local women and families are consulted and their views represented.
-As our MVP Chair and Co-chairs, Rachael and Melissa continually look for assurance from MVP members that the annual work programme is delivered and report the progress of this to the CCG and the Local Maternity System.
+Our MVP is independently chaired and co-chaired by two local mums of 2, Rachael and Helen, whose role it is to hold our MVP to account.
+Rachael and Helen independently and impartially challenge the MVP to ensure that the work undertaken by the group not only achieves the objectives of Better Births, but also makes sure that local women and families are consulted and their views represented.
+As our MVP Chair and Co-chairs, Rachael and Helen continually look for assurance from MVP members that the annual work programme is delivered and report the progress of this to the CCG and the Local Maternity System.

-Rachael and Melissa are incredibly important to the success of our MVP; while there will always be a consistent stream of women and their families accessing local maternity services and feeding back at various points in their antenatal and postnatal care finding women and families willing and able to contribute on a regular basis to service development can be very challenging.
+Rachael and Helen are incredibly important to the success of our MVP; while there will always be a consistent stream of women and their families accessing local maternity services and feeding back at various points in their antenatal and postnatal care finding women and families willing and able to contribute on a regular basis to service development can be very challenging.

-To better develop our maternity services for the future we need to include the views and feedback of women and families who have recently used maternity services; through Rachael and Melissa we are able to ensure that we have authentic ‘service user’ voices at the head of our MVP – they are our finger on the pulse – but we need input and feedback from other families to ensure we are focusing on the right issues.
+To better develop our maternity services for the future we need to include the views and feedback of women and families who have recently used maternity services; through Rachael and Helen we are able to ensure that we have authentic ‘service user’ voices at the head of our MVP – they are our finger on the pulse – but we need input and feedback from other families to ensure we are focusing on the right issues.

 National Maternity Review, Better Births: Improving outcomes of maternity services in England, A Five Year Forward View for maternity care (2016)